W Sitting: Why Do Therapists Care ?

 W sitting position may limit the development of:

-- Core and Postural Muscles – The W sit position increases a child’s base of support, which in turn requires them to use less muscle activation and energy to maintain balance and an upright position.
+- Core and Postural Muscles – The W sit position increases a child’s base of support.
+This, in turn, requires them to use less muscle activation and energy to maintain balance and an upright position.

-- Pelvic and Spinal Stability – The W sit position is extremely stable so children who sit in this position do not have to learn how to keep their hips and their back from collapsing in positions of instability, such as tall kneeling and standing on 1 foot.
+- Pelvic and Spinal Stability – The W sit position is extremely stable.
+Children who sit in this position do not have to learn how to keep their hips and their back from collapsing in positions of instability, such as tall kneeling and standing on 1 foot.

-- Vestibular Activation – W sitting can slow vestibular function and delay the development of equilibrium and protective reflexes and the ability to maintain clear vision during rapid head movements.
+- Vestibular Activation – W sitting can slow vestibular function and delay the development of equilibrium and protective reflexes.
+This can lead to inability to maintain clear vision during rapid head movements.
 Stable vision is critical for learning to read and write and for developing fine and gross motor control.

-- Visual Exploration – Because a child’s hips, core, trunk, and head don’t move as much or as often in the W sit position, they aren’t required to move their eyes as much to fixate on their toys and their environment.
+- Visual Exploration – A child’s hips, core, trunk, and head don’t move as much or as often in a W sit.
+Therefore, they don’t move their eyes as much to fixate on toys and their environment.

 Children who continue to prefer W sitting may develop problems in these areas: